lucasreinaldi/javascript-compass-landingpage/README.md

 <h2>Travel Agency Landing Page</h2>
-<p>created using sass and compass as stylesheets frameworks and pure js to animations<p>
+<p>created using sass, compass as stylesheets frameworks and pure js to animations and gulp to frontend tasks</p>

 ### About the repo: